-On January 25, 2020 we released our 2020 Kansas child support calculator supporting AO 307.
-You can click HERE to view the 2020 child support guidelines.
+On January 25, 2020 we released our 2020 Kansas child support calculator supporting AO 307, which typically remains effective for 4 years (2020 - 2024).
+Click Here to view our video tutorial which provides tips on how to update your child support worksheet to the newest version.
+If you've not yet reviewed the latest 2020 child support guidelines you can click HERE to review them.
 This blog will be updated over the coming days with more information about the changes to the 2020 guidelines and how we've taken these changes into consideration within our software platform.

 Child Support Tables